fastos/fastsocket/README.md

 *eth0* is the interface to be used and should be changed according to your system configuration.
 The script will automatically check system and NIC parameters, then configures various features.
-Please make sure you see the following line at the end of the output:

-	Fastsocket has successfully configured eth0

 If you are interested in how nic.sh works, please refer to [Scripts](scripts/README.md "Configuration Scripts").

-A higher limit of opened files per process is sometimes needed for stress testing:

-	[root@localhost fastsocket]# ulimit -n 65536

 ## USAGE ##